camunda/camunda-docs-manual/content/reference/deployment-descriptors/descriptors/bpm-platform-xml.md

   main:
     identifier: "descriptor-ref-bpm-platform"
     parent: "descriptor-ref"
-    pre: "Packaged as part of the Camunda BPM platform and allows configuration of shared process engines and the job executor."
+    pre: "Configure a Shared Process Engine and the Job Executor."

 ---